aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 Not so bad but still slower than Pandas built_in vectorization.
 Here is what can be found on [dask's documentaion](https://docs.dask.org/en/stable/generated/dask.dataframe.from_pandas.html?highlight=from_pandas):
 > Note that, despite parallelism, Dask.dataframe may not always be faster than Pandas.
 We recommend that you stay with Pandas for as long as possible before switching to Dask.dataframe.

-Also, we guess that there is a dataframe copy from Pandas to Dask?
-This method is probably more recommended with very large dataframes distributed on clusters.
+Also, we guess that there might be a dataframe copy from Pandas to Dask?
+This method is probably more recommended when dealing with very large dataframes distributed on clusters.

 ## polars.DataFrame.apply